-The Czech composer, born September 8, 1841, started playing violin at the age of 6.
+The Czech composer, born on September 8, in 1841, started playing violin at the age of 6.
 He wrote nine symphonies, ten operas, chamber music and piano music.
 He was famous worldwide.
 Antonín Dvořák is the composer with the most difficult name to pronounce.

 Click and listen Antonín Dvořák

-The German composer Joseph Haydn, born in March 31, 1732, was a famous symphonist and he was also the inventor of the string quartet.
+The German composer Joseph Haydn, born in March 31, in1732, was a famous symphonist and he was also the inventor of the string quartet.
 He was a music teacher as well: his most renowned pupil was Ludwig van Beethoven.
 His name is still one of the most mispronounced ones: the majority of people think that his last name is of British descent.

 Click and listen Joseph Haydn

 The hungarian composer, born in 1811, October 22, was also a conductor, a pianist, and a teacher.
 He became a virtuoso pianist after attending to a concert by Italian violinist Niccolò Paganini.
 Liszt wanted to be as good with his piano as Paganini was with his violin... and he made it.